 Imagine all the temptations you, as well as your students, are exposed to.
 Social media, games and Netflix can easily become your enemies.
 It may sound silly, but we are just humans and constantly staying focused can sometimes be difficult.

 The best thing you could do as a teacher is to ensure that your students engage with the course material regularly.
 The illusion of less classes created by some of them being online can be very deceiving, and students may not always be aware of how dangerous it can be to put off work until the last minute.

 You can help them out by monitoring their engagement.
 Nowadays, there are smart tools out there that can automatically track how each student engages with the digital materials you give them.
 You can also implement some fun ways for your students to stay motivated.
-To ensure they engage with the course material regularly and with pleasure, try some interactive games, like Kahoot for example.
+To ensure they engage with the course material regularly and with pleasure, try some interactive games, like Kahoot or Kahoot alternatives for example.
 People tend to care more once they realize there is a visible element of competition included, so something like that could be incredibly effective.

 #4 Constantly assess your own performance

 Paying attention to your own performance is as important as making sure your students are doing well.
 Knowing what works and what doesn't will allow you to better prepare your hybrid teaching masterplan.